6 Hours

 Excel/Google Sheets: =A1*60 where A1 contains hours.

-On the flip side, format the result as number, not time — otherwise 6.
-5 hours shows as 6:30 AM.
+Format the result as number, not time — otherwise 6.5 hours shows as 6:30 AM.

 Python: minutes = hours * 60